opencog/learn/run-config/README.md

 * `2-pair-conf.sh` -- Parameters that control (word-)pair counting.

-The following two directories should be compied (by hand) to `/usr/local/share/link-grammar` so that Link Grammar can find them.
+The following two directories are copied (by `make install`) to `/usr/local/share/link-grammar`, so that Link Grammar can find them.

 * `dict-pair` -- Directory containing a Link Grammar dictionary that allows Link Grammar to use word-pair data held in the AtomSpace.
   The resulting parses will be Maximum Planar Graph (MPG) parses.

 * `dict-combined` -- Directory containing a Link Grammar dictionary that allows Link Grammar to use grammatical info held in the